getsentry/sentry/README.rst

 DBLOG_LOGGING
 #############

-Enabling this setting will turn off automatic database logging with the middleware, and instead send all exceptions to the named logger ``dblog``.
+Enabling this setting will turn off automatic database logging within the exception handler, and instead send all exceptions to the named logger ``dblog``.
 Use this in conjuction with ``djangodblog.handlers.DBLogHandler`` or your own handler to tweak how logging is dealt with.

 A good example use case for this, is if you want to write to something like a syslog ahead of time, and later process that into the database with another tool.